mindspore-ai/docs/tutorials/source_en/parallel/optimizer_parallel.md

 ...
 ```

-Other startup methods such as `mpirun` and `msrun` startup can be found in [startup methods](https://www.mindspore.cn/tutorials/en/master/parallel/startup_method.html).
+Other startup methods can be found in [startup methods](https://www.mindspore.cn/tutorials/en/master/parallel/startup_method.html).